 While the majestic brewhouse across the street stood vacant for nearly three decades after the brewery closed in 1975, the Bottling House and Warehouse soon filled up with artists and creative businesses looking for inexpensive studio and office space.
 By the late 1990s, however, the neighborhood around the brewery had begun to gentrify.
 When the City of Minneapolis announced plans to sell the buildings, the artists approached Artspace with a request to buy and operate them as affordable non-residential facilities.

 Acquisition of the Bottling House and Warehouse has preserved nearly 130,000 square feet of space for artists and creative businesses that might otherwise have been converted into market-rate offices or condominiums.
-Both buildings are in excellent condition, and the Bottling House boasts a large atrium suitable for receptions and other gatherings.
+Both buildings are in excellent condition, and the Bottling House boasts a large atrium used exclusively for arts-related events.

 City of MinneapolisTCF Bank